hjiangAnthony/Projects-for-Graduate-School/README.md

 based on independent research with methods like IV, DID and Partialling-out
 - Provided data analysis and a policy alternative matrix for NYC government

-Based on my analysis, I provided a policy alternative matrix (a common tool in public policy) for the NYC government, including short-term and long-term policy decisions.
+Based on my analysis, I also provided a policy alternative matrix (a common tool in public policy) for the NYC government, including short-term and long-term policy decisions.

 <div align="center" >
 <img width="500" height="300" src="https://github.com/hjiangAnthony/Projects-for-Graduate-School/blob/main/IMAGES/IMG-4.png" />
 </div>

+Data can be so deciptive that people might even draw opposite conclusions based on the same data.
+Through this project, I explored how to use statistical methods to test hypothesis and utilize regressional analysis for policy advising.
+This is a primary case of data analysis, which means it could get more complicated if the data reaches the level of Big Data.
+It is interesting and exciting to practice such analysis because it provides valuable information for policy decisions.
+I thus hope to proceed studies like this with a more advanced toolbox in data science.